 Nevada adheres to the “employment-at-will” doctrine.
 This signifies that employers hold the right to terminate employees’ contracts at their discretion, without the obligation to provide reasons.
 Conversely, employees possess the freedom to leave their positions for any reason or without any reason, without facing legal repercussions.

-Yet, Nevada introduces a distinct statute that furnishes supplementary safeguards for employees.
+Yet, Nevada introduced a distinct statute that furnishes supplementary safeguards for employees.
 Specifically, employers are prohibited from firing an employee based on the reports of a detective or special agent without first notifying the accused employee and conducting a just hearing.

 Moreover, Nevada’s regulations stipulate that employers are obliged to furnish a final paycheck to employees who are dismissed, whether due to layoffs or terminations.
 This paycheck is required to encompass all outstanding wages and accrued benefits.
 The timing of this final payment is contingent upon whether the employee voluntarily resigned or was terminated, but it must be issued within 7 days or by the upcoming payday, whichever occurs earlier.
+Read more about employment termination through our Nevada firing guide.

 Learn more about Nevada Labor Laws through our detailed guide.